Vuju/primer-finder/README.md

 - Configurable search parameters
 - Multiprocessing support for improved performance
 - Handles compressed (gzip) and uncompressed input files
+- *NEW* ORF finder Module: will figure out the best orf by querying possible orfs against a HMM

 ## Installation